remy/remysharp.com/public/drafts/call-for-proposals-at-ffconf-2015.md

 - 40 minute talk, generally we don't do Q&A and it's best to err on the side of "there is no wifi"
 - £500 honourium - I know it's not much, but it's a bit of spending money to say thanks
 - A free pass to the next ffconf, and for evermore part of our growing and much loved speaker alumni
+- If you bought a ticket for ffconf2015, we'll refund the ticket (as we don't expect, or want, our speakers to pay)

 So I hope to hear from you soon!